Pathfinder (RAF): New systems, increasing tempo

-On 20/21 December 1942 H. E. Bufton personally led a force of six de Havilland Mosquitos on a raid against a power station at Lutterade, a small town in the Netherlands.
+On 20/21 December 1942 Harry Emlyn Bufton personally led a force of six de Havilland Mosquitos on a raid against a power station at Lutterade, a small town in the Netherlands.
 Led entirely by the new Oboe navigation system, several bombs fell within 2 km of the target.
 The test was considered a success.
 A follow-up under more realistic conditions was carried out on the night of 31 December 1942/1 January 1943 against Düsseldorf, with two Mosquitos leading a force of eight Lancasters.
 Only one of the Oboes worked but that was enough for the following heavies to bomb on and hit a number of industrial buildings.
 Another mission by three Mosquitos attacked the German night-fighter control room at Florennes airfield in Belgium, but there was complete cloud cover and the results were not known.
 It was clear by this point, after less than six months, that the PFF concept was a great advance.

 Picked crews from the bomber groups were allowed to transfer and the PFF soon expanded into a completely new Group—designated No 8 Group (PFF)—in January 1943.